 Key Causes of Downtime

-Google’s director of customer reliability engineering, outlined some of the leading causes of downtime during a breakout session at the 2017 Google Cloud Next conference.
-According to Stone, the primary causes of downtime include:
+Google’s director of customer reliability engineering, Luke Stone, outlined some of the leading causes of downtime during a breakout session at the Google Cloud Next conference in 2017.
+According to Stone, the primary causes of down time

 - Overload: When service demand exceeds capacity, errors may occur, causing network, server or system overload.

 - Noisy Neighbor: If users overload a server with spam, they may create excess “noise” that leads to downtime.

 - Retry Spikes: Sometimes, the users cannot access a service and try continuously to gain access.
 These retrying spikes may end to the shutdown of the service.